 The mechanism involves microglia and astrocytes, two types of cell that normally help to protect neurons, or nerve cells.

-Microglia and astrocytes are glial cells, a type of cell that scientists once regarded as the “glue of the nervous system.”
+Microglia and astrocytes are glial cells, a type of cell that scientists once regarded as the “

 That is no longer the case, however, as researchers are increasingly discovering that glial cells play vital roles in brain development and function.